Facebook has released a new experimental app for the Apple Watch. "Kit" (Keep in Touch) is an extension of the popular Facebook Messenger.

 - Notifications: Receive and respond to notifications from your most important Messenger contact.

-It is not known what goals Facebook is pursuing with "Kit".
-Apparently the company wants to experiment with the Apple Watch and learn more about the communication functions.
+Facebook's goals with "Kit" are unknown.
+Apparently, the company wants to experiment with the Apple Watch and learn more about its communication features.
 The "Kit" app was developed exclusively for the Apple Watch and is currently being rolled out.
-This means that it is not yet available in every store.
+This means it is not yet available in every store.
 Download ready.
 (Photo by Fiery Snake / Bigstockphoto)

 buying tip: The AirPods 2 and AirPods Pro are available again at Amazon and a little cheaper overall.
 It's worth being quick.